Upgrade a virtual machine scale set

 - Patching the OS from within a virtual machine (examples of this include installing a security patch and running Windows Update).
 This scenario is supported but not covered in this article.

 Virtual machine scale sets that are deployed as part of an Azure Service Fabric cluster are not covered here.
-See Patch Windows OS in your Service Fabric cluster for more information about patching Service Fabric.
+For more information about patching Service Fabric, see Patch Windows OS in your Service Fabric cluster

 The basic sequence for changing the OS version/SKU of a platform image or the URI of a custom image looks as follows: